Union Recognition Alternatives to the NLRB Election

 Card Check/Voluntary Recognition

 Often a card check by a third party agreement contains a neutrality clause.
-Take a look at a few examples here.
 A whole campaign strategy needs to be developed usually to convince an employer a neutrality agreement/card check is in his/her best interest.

 Organizing for Voluntary Recognition

-The time honored take to the streets method of agitating until the employer begs for labor peace.
+The time honored take to the streets method of agitating until the employer seeks labor peace.
 The “Justice for Janitors” or “Hotel Workers Rising” campaigns provide large-scale examples of this organizing model.
 Smaller scale campaigns can also be effective if carried out properly.

 When an existing union seeks to add a group of previously unrepresented employees to its existing unit as opposed to seeking a representation election for a separate unit.
 Also different than an “accretion” where a “unit clarification” process occurs absent a representation election.
 Go to the NLRB website for further information at www.nlrb.gov.